house-lake_westmountmag

 4. Lake water test to ensure the lake water is bacteria-safe for swimming

 6. Ensure the septic tank has been emptied.
-Most municipalities require the septic tank to be emptied every 4 years if the house is a second residence and every two years if it is a permanent residence.
+Most municipalities require the septic tank to be emptied every four years if the house is a second residence and every two years if it is a permanent residence.

-Finally, the tax implication.
-In Canada a primary residence upon selling is tax-free.
-A second residence is considered a luxury item and is therefore not tax-free.
-Upon selling a second residence, any gain is considered a capital gain and is taxed on 50% of the gain.
 If you paid $100,000 for the country home and later sold the property for $150,000, you would be taxed on 50% of the gain or on $25,000.
-The tax you must pay is dependent upon your income, therefore, it is always a good idea to purchase a second home by placing it in the name of the person in your household who has the least income, to pay less tax.
+The tax you must pay is dependent upon your income, therefore, it is always a good idea to purchase a second home by placing it in the name of the person in your household who has the least income to pay less tax.

 Should you have questions or comments, please refer to the comments section at the bottom of the page.
 As well, to view past articles, click here.